julianliu17/2020-NBA-Playoff-Predictions/README.md

 4. Executed Classification models (Logistic Regression, K-NN, Random Forest, SVC, Neural Network) to predict __*playoff teams*__ with highest accuracy = 100%
 5. Executed Linear Regression models (Linear Regression, Lasso Regression, Neural Network) to predict __*playoff winner*__ with lowest RMSE = 4.26 games

-This was my first ever data science project, and I wanted to do it on a topic I am enthusiastic about to keep me motivated.
+This was my first ever data science project, and I wanted to do it on a topic I am enthusiastic about.
 2020 has been a crazy year, when the NBA returned at the bubble I was over the moon.
 The goal of this project was to predict the winner of the 2020 NBA Playoffs using regular season stats, but I quickly realised I could also build a model to predict which 16 teams would make the playoffs based on regular season stats.
 I scraped all of the data used in this project, feel free to download, edit and run *NBAScraper.py* on your terminal to scrape the stats you want to make your own predictions.

 ## File Descriptions
 NBAPredictions.ipynb - *Jupyter Notebook with data cleaning, feature engineering, EDA as well as classification and linear regression models.*